ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-3.md

 Press `esc` and then type `:wq` to exit the editor.

 2\.
-After you update the **user-env.sh** file, we will also need to verify whether the hostnames in the **config.properties** file match the appropriate hostnames for services on HDP.
-If they do not match, then update the hostname.
+After you update the **user-env.sh** file, we will also need to verify whether the **domain name** and their associated **port number** in the **config.properties** file match the appropriate (domain name & port number) for services on HDP, Ambari configurations.
+If they do not match, then update the value.
 For example, let's check the **kafka.brokers** host, open Ambari dashboard.
 Hover to the left side bar, click on **Kafka**.
 At the top next to the `Summary` tab, click on the `Configs` tab.
 Under **Kafka Broker** Section, examine **Kafka Broker host** and **listeners** field.
 You should see the following image:

 ![kafka_broker_hostname_verify](/assets/realtime-event-processing-with-hdf/lab2-hbase-hive-storm/kafka_broker_hostname_verify.png)

+Now to obtain the domain name & port number, we will combine domain name from Kafka Broker host and port number from listeners field.

-Notice Kafka Broker host = sandbox.hortonworks.com
+- Notice Kafka Broker host = sandbox.hortonworks.com
-Listeners = localhost:6667
+- Listeners = localhost:6667

-Thus, our **Kafka Broker and Listenrs host** = `sandbox.hortonworks.com:6667`
+Thus, our **Kafka Broker and Listeners host** = `sandbox.hortonworks.com:6667`

-In our **config.properties** file, under Stream Simulator Config, it shows:
+In our **config.properties** file, under Stream Simulator Config section, it shows:

 ![config_properties_file_verify_hosts_match](/assets/realtime-event-processing-with-hdf/lab2-hbase-hive-storm/config_properties_file_verify_hosts_match.png)

 > Note: In the config.properties file Kafka.brokers=sandbox.hortonworks.com:6667

-Since the **kafka.brokers** hostname in the **config.properties** file matches kafka brokers hostname on HDP, we verified that hostname is up to date.
-Now let’s verify the other hostnames in the config.properties file match the ones on HDP.
+Since the **kafka.brokers** property value in the **config.properties** file matches the combined value of Kafka Brokers and Listeners from Ambari Configuration, we verified that this property value is up to date.
+Now let’s verify the other property values in the **config.properties** file match the ones in Ambari Configuration.
 If there is a mismatch, update the config.properties file.

 3\.
-Now we can run the installdemo.sh script to automatically setup the background services for the trucking demo.
+Now we can run the **installdemo.sh** script to automatically setup the background services for the trucking demo.
 Type the following command:

 ~~~
-cd iot-truck-streaming/
 ./installdemo.sh
 ~~~